Francis H. West: Carolinas

 On January 18, 1865, the 31st Wisconsin departed Savannah and marched for Purrysburg, South Carolina, at the start of the Carolinas campaign.
 The regiment proceeded through South Carolina, burning enemy facilities, tearing up railroad tracks, and pushing the enemy's rear guard toward North Carolina.

 On March 1, the 31st advanced toward Chesterfield, South Carolina, near the border with North Carolina.
 They forced a small confederate force to flee north, then stopped in the village.
 On March 16, the 31st took position on the front line for Averasborough, where they were shelled and took casualties.
 Three days later, they were in the advance on approach to Bentonville, along with two other regiments, where they encountered significant Confederate opposition and found their flanks exposed.
 They fell back and formed a defensive position with elements of the XIV and XX Corps.
 The Confederates attacked their position five times and were repelled in fierce fighting.
 This was the worst fighting that they saw during the war, and suffered ten killed and forty-two wounded.

 On March 24, they reached Goldsboro, North Carolina, where they stopped to rest and re-equip.
-While the 31st was camped at Goldsboro, Ulysses S. Grant accepted the surrender of Robert E. Lee at Appomatox.
+While the 31st was camped at Goldsboro, Ulysses S. Grant accepted the surrender of Robert E. Lee at Appomattox.
 On April 10, the 31st marched out to continue their advance toward Raleigh, pursuing Joseph E. Johnston and the remnants of the Army of the South.
 But before they reached Raleigh, they received word that Johnston had surrendered to Sherman and the war was effectively over.

 The 31st was ordered back to Washington, where they participated in the Grand Review of the Armies in May, and West mustered out on June 20, 1865.
 While in Washington, U.S. President Andrew Johnson nominated Colonel West for an honorary brevet to brigadier general of volunteers for gallant service in the field, effective back to March 19, 1865, the day of their combat at Bentonville.
 The United States Senate confirmed the brevet on March 12, 1866.